click image to view more

 Work is inspired by friends and places I've loved.
 I have a reverence for beautiful materials and traditional techniques.

 I draw with glass lines made while I manipulate molten glass as it streams from the bottom of a small kiln I've suspended in the air.
 I form the glass panels by melting layers of glass together in a large kiln.
 Some of my drawings are created by layering glass powders and small pieces of ground glass called frit.
 I sculpt small objects from glass and melt them to the glass panels to create 3-dimensional surfaces.

 Fiber work has a whole other set of creative challenges.
 I hand dye all of my fibers and usually weave with silk thread on traditional Swedish looms.

 I hand weave baskets then cover them with layers of silk and wool.
 Basket surfaces are embellished with hand-woven tapestry and a fusion of embroidery traditions from many cultures.

 I'm honored that my work has been selected for both national and international museum and group exhibitions.
+I will be exhibiting at SOFA again in 2019.
 I've been a juried member of the American Embroiderer's Guild and I've served as a juror for the American Tapestry Alliance.
 I share my knowledge by teaching glass and fiber workshops throughout the country.

 The national organization, Pennsylvania Guild of Craftsmen, has awarded me the lifetime achievement of Master Craftsman.